 During the 30 days they are given food supplemented with medication that will treat Psittacosis.
 This medicated feed needs to be continued for at least an additional 15 days when the bird is released from quarantine.
 Getting this medicated feed has been a problem and it is not readily available.

 Psittacosis is a reportable disease.
 When a positive diagnosis of Psittacosis is made an inspection might occur to determine the cause of the outbreak, number of birds affected, and any human exposure.
 Depending on the specifics of the situation a quarantine and treatment might be initiated.

-Humans can get Psittacosis (Chlamydia psittaci) from birds.
-Cats get Chlamydia psittaci and show evidence of eye problems, but there is no evidence that cats can spread this disease to people.
+Humans can get Psittacosis from birds.
+Cats get Chlamydia psittaci (more recently known as Chlamydia felis) and show evidence of eye problems, but it is only a rare case that cats can spread this disease to people.
 Other species of the Chlamydia bacteria that occur in sheep, goats, and cattle can cause disease in humans, but those diseases are not called Psittacosis.